adamwwilkinson/Obsidian-Vault/Indonesian/Tidak + Reduplikasi.md

 # Tidak + Reduplikasi

-#status/todo grammar notes pg 320
+The action of the *reduplicated* verb is expected and/or desired by the speaker but has not yet come.

+*Saya agak khawatir karena kamu* **tidak datang-datang.** - I am rather worried because you have not yet come.

 kesan - impression

-tumbuh-tumbuhan
+tumbuh-grow
-akar
+akar - want
-daun
+daun -leaf
-batang
+batang - trunk
-dicampur
+dicampur - mixed
-ditumbuk - to be ground (mortar and pestle) bubuk- powder halus - soft berupa = in the form of bungkusan-bungkusan - packages terjangkau - affordable mengekspornya - export dilarutkan - to be dissolved bentuk - berminat - penelitian ilmiah - manfaat - kualitas - kekonsistenan - consistency
+ditumbuk - to be ground (mortar and pestle) bubuk- powder halus - soft berupa - in the form of bungkusan-bungkusan - packages terjangkau - affordable mengekspornya - export dilarutkan - to be dissolved bentuk - shape berminat - interested penelitian ilmiah -scientific research manfaat - benefit kualitas -quality konsistensi - consistency